 (Effective Fall 2012)

-This traditional bachelor of science in Nursing major is designed to prepare individuals with the opportunity to provide professional holistic nursing care to clients in a variety of health care settings.
-Courses in the biological sciences, social sciences, and liberal arts will provide a sound balance with the nursing classes and clinical experiences to enable the graduates to function at a generalist level.
-Graduates will be eligible to take the NCLEX-RN examination for Registered Nursing.
+This traditional Bachelor of Science in Nursing major is designed to prepare individuals with the opportunity to provide professional holistic nursing care to clients in a variety of health care settings.
+Courses in the biological sciences, social sciences, and liberal arts will provide a sound balance with the nursing coursework and clinical experiences to enable the graduates to function at a generalist level.
+Graduates will be eligible to take the National Council Licensure Examination NCLEX-RN for Registered Nursing.

-The degree can lead to clinical and administrative positions in the traditional field of nursing, as well as opportunities in nontraditional settings which include but are not limited to: home health nursing, public health nursing, nursing education, the armed services, and health care case management.
+The degree can lead to careers in the hospital acute care setting, administrative positions, nursing education, the armed services, and case management.
 In most cases, nursing within the federal government requires a minimum of a bachelor's degree from an accredited nursing program.

 Recommended High School Subjects

-It is recommended that the applicants complete the following while in high school: English - four units, minimum one in composition, one in literature; foreign language or social studies - five units of any combination; science - three units in any combination of biology, lab-based chemistry, physics, and/or anatomy and physiology-type sciences; mathematics - three units including algebra.
+It is recommended that the applicants complete the following while in high school: English - four units, social studies - three units, science - two units with a related laboratory or equivalent, and mathematics - three units of which one is algebra.

 Special Admissions Requirements